 - Fill: 650-fill down

-The REI Coop Down Jacket 2.0 is the most affordable down jacket on this list.
+The REI Coop Down Jacket 2.0 is this list’s most affordable down jacket.
 REI has designed a great coat that is perfect for casual use and cool climates.
 It’s a down jacket that only costs $100, which is about as inexpensive as they come.
 When REI first released this down jacket, it flew off the shelves and has been in high demand ever since.
 Its closest competitors in quality come in at about double the price.

 The jacket weighs 10.2 ounces and packs up nicely.
 Warmth is its only downfall, but the 3 ounces of 650-fill-power down will keep you warm in cool climates.
 When it comes time to move to the next destination, the jacket packs up into the left pocket and occupies minimal space in your luggage.
 A nylon shell is lightweight and has some water-resistant capabilities.
 It has a water-repellent finish that should handle a light rain, snow, and wind.

-If you’re looking for an affordable no-fuss jacket that will handle travel, light winter sports, and cool days, then this is a great choice.
+This is a great choice if you’re looking for an affordable no-fuss jacket that will handle travel, light winter sports, and cool days.
 It’s a lightweight down jacket under $100; it is tough not to love that price point.

 Check Price REI Coop Down 2.0